khsoh/kiosk-linux/README.md

 6. After booting up into the GUI desktop the first time, it is possible for some distributions (the more advanced Ubuntu flavours) that a GUI notification may pop up to show the updates that you should perform.
 Execute those system updates first.

-NOTE: The wattOS and Xubuntu distributions as of 22.04 do **NOT** have such an automated GUI notification tool present.
+**NOTE**: The wattOS and Xubuntu distributions as of 22.04 do **NOT** have such an automated GUI notification tool present.